Reconstructibility of matroid polytopes: Basis Exchange Graphs of Matroids

-Clearly two vertices are connected by an edge in the neighbourhood subgraph if and only if the two corresponding edges of the bipartite graph are adjacent.

-The \emph{rank} of a matroid $M$, denoted $\rank M$, is the size of a basis in $\cB$ and its \emph{corank} is the rank of the dual matroid of $M$.
-The following examples show that we can not read off the rank and corank from a neighbourhood subgraph of $G(M)$.
-Moreover, they show that we have to extend the list given in Lemma~\ref{lem:samegraph}.
+Clearly, two isomorphic graphs have isomorphic line graphs.
+Also, the complete graph $K_3$ on three nodes and the connected bipartite graph $K_{1,3}$ with three edges pairwise adjacent have isomorphic line graphs.
+However, Whitney \cite{Whitney:1932} showed that these are the only nonisomorphic graphs with isomorphic line graphs.
+By \cref{lem:linegraph}, for a node $B$ of a basis exchange graph, if we disregard the labels of $N(B)$, then Whitney's result yields that there is a unique abstract bipartite graph $G$ with line graph $N(B)$.
+We may assume that the nodes that form an edge of $G$ are ordered with respect to the partition sets.
+Then there is correspondence between the nodes of $N(B)$ and edges of $G$ via

+We now assign node labels to $G$.
+For the node $u$ with label $C = B-b+e$, we label the node $x$ by the unique element $B-C = \{b\}$ and the node $y$ by the unique element in $C-B=\{e\}$.
+This labelling is well-defined as $N(B)$ is the line graph of $G$, and the inverse of the labelling map is given by $(b,e)\mapsto B-b+e$.
+We denote the graph $G$ with or without its labelling by $L^{-1}(B)$.
-\begin{example} Consider the matroid $M_1$ on the ground set $E=\{1,\ldots, 6\}$ with the nine bases $12$, $13$, $14$, $25$, $26$, $35$, $36$, $45$ and $46$; it has rank two and corank four.
-To improve readability, we omitted parentheses and colons to denote the bases.
-The neighbourhood subgraph of $12$ of the basis exchange graph contains the four nodes $13$, $14$, $25$, and $26$ and two nonadjacent edges.
-See Figure~\ref{fig:example} (a).

-As another matroid $M_2$, we take the rank $3$ matroid on the same ground set with the nine bases $123$, $126$, $136$, $234$, $235$, $246$, $256$, $346$ and $356$.
-The neighbourhood subgraph of $123$ in the basis exchange graph contains the four nodes $126$, $136$, $234$, and $235$.
-See Figure~\ref{fig:example} (b).

-Figure~\ref{fig:example} illustrates that the basis exchange graph of $M_1$ is isomorphic to the basis exchange graph of $M_2$.
-Moreover, Figure~\ref{fig:example} shows that the two bipartite graphs $L^{-1}(12)$ and $L^{-1}(123)$, which correspond to the isomorphic neighbourhood subgraphs $N(12)$ and $N(123)$ in Figure~\ref{fig:example}~(a) and Figure~\ref{fig:example}~(b), are isomorphic. \end{example}
+\begin{example} Consider the matroid $M_1=M\oplus (M')^*$ of Example~\ref{ex:directsum}.
+The neighbourhood subgraph of the basis $12$ in the basis exchange graph $G(M_1)$ contains the four nodes labelled by $13$, $14$, $25$, and $26$, and two nonadjacent edges.
+See Figure~\ref{fig:example}(a).
+Also consider the matroid $M_2=M\oplus M'$ of Example~\ref{ex:directsum}.
+Here, the neighbourhood subgraph of $123$ in the basis exchange graph $G(M_2)$ contains the four nodes $1 24$, $134$, $236$, and $235$, and two nonadjacent edges.
+See Figure~\ref{fig:example}(b).
+Figure~\ref{fig:example} illustrates that $G(M_1)$ is isomorphic to $G(M_2)$.
+Moreover, Figure~\ref{fig:example} shows that the two bipartite graphs $L^{-1}(12)$ and $L^{-1}(123)$, which correspond to the isomorphic neighbourhood subgraphs $N(12)$ and $N(123)$ in Figure~\ref{fig:example}(a) and Figure~\ref{fig:example}(b), are also isomorphic.
+Additionally, this example shows that matroids of different ranks might have isomorphic basis exchange graphs; even if the matroids are loop and coloop-free, and not duals of one another. \end{example}